Measuring Perceptual Color Differences of Smartphone Photographs: Proposed CD-Net

-In this section, we aim to learn an end-to-end CD measure from human-annotated data, which is the first of its kinds, and generalizes several previous CD formulae.
-At a high level, our method, namely CD-Net, consists of a lightweight DNN for coordinate transform, a Mahalanobis-like distance metric for local CD calculation, and a simple average operation for overall CD assessment.
+In this section, we aim to learn an end-to-end CD measure, which generalizes several previous CD formulae.
+At a high level, our method, called CD-Net, consists of a lightweight DNN for coordinate transform, a Mahalanobis distance metric for local CD calculation, and a global average operation for overall CD assessment.